Leuven Program Video

 - Sponsored student activities

 - Year-long and fall semester only students depart in mid-August to mid- December.
 The year-long return to Belgium in January and return in late June or early July.

 - Spring only students will depart in early February and return in late June or early July.

 The program has a Loyola faculty member who is the director of the program for a two year cycle.
 The program also has an associate director who is a Belgian native and who is responsible for the resident community and assisting students in their acclimation to Leuven.
 The associate director is in constant contact with KULeuven’s Student Affairs Office to coordinate any other student affair’s needs.
 The on-site director works with the students to ensure academic success and leads trips to various historic and relevant sites.

 - Group flights are arranged for students traveling to Leuven.
 Students will travel with their group from the U.S. to Brussels International Airport.
 From Brussels students will take a bus to Nachbar Huis in Leuven with the program director.

 - Loyola will not be financially responsible for any changes or fees a student and/or parent makes to existing arrangements.
 Students and parents should consult the Office of International Programs before making any changes to confirm if Loyola will reimburse for any additional costs.

 Currently, the following documents are required to travel and study in Leuven:

-- Letter from health insurance company verifying health coverage that is valid abroad;
+- Letter from student's health insurance provider verifying overseas coverage

 - Passport-size photos for visa, KU Leuven application, and file in Leuven